jansowa/covertype-models/README.md

 Now you can use the API directly or via Swagger with the documentation: http://127.0.0.1/docs

-## 3. Evaluation of models, neural network training curve
+## 3. Evaluation of models and neural network training curve

-The script displaying the model comparison and learning curves can be found [in this file](scripts/comparison.py).
+The script displaying the model comparison and learning curves can be found [here](scripts/comparison.py) (it needs [the dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/covtype/covtype.data.gz) extracted in the root folder).
 Its execution takes some time, so I display the graphs here as well:

 !["Accuracy comarison"](images/accuracy-comparison.png)